abadid/cmsc424-spring2023/project0/README.md

 # Project 0: Computing Environment

-Over the course of the semester, you will work with a variety of software packages, including PostgreSQL, Apache Spark, and others.
+Over the course of the semester, you will work with a variety of software packages.
 Installing those packages and getting started can often be a hassle, because of software dependencies.
 You have three choices.

 * (**Preferred Option**) Use Docker (as discussed below).
 If you have a reasonably modern machine (within last 3-4 years), Docker should generally work fine, but with older laptops, the performance may not be as good.
 See below for more details on this.
 * Install the different software packages on your own machine (most of these packages should have tutorials to install them on different OSs).
 If you have a Linux box or a Mac, this should be possible; it will be more difficult with Windows.
 In any case, although TAs would try their best, they would likely not be able to help you with any problems.